 • We have obtained consent to use it in a certain way

-• We need to protect the individual’s vital interests (or someone else’s interests)

 Where we have obtained consent to use pupils’ personal data, this consent can be withdrawn at any time.
 We will make this clear when we ask for consent, and explain how consent can be withdrawn.